Putting on and taking off seatbelts

 Make sure that all passengers have fastened their seatbelts before starting to drive.

 Pull out the seatbelt slowly and make sure it is not twisted or damaged.

-- if it is pulled out too quickly
+- if the belt is extended too quickly.

 - if the car leans heavily.